 Similarly, the Colorado housing market remains consistently hot, thanks to low-interest rates.
 Nevertheless, it is still a seller’s real estate market throughout most of the state, especially in the lower price range, where it’s getting even more difficult for buyers to compete.

-As a result, even if you think you can handle the home buying process in Colorado without the help of a local loan officer, you may want to think again.
+As a result, even if you think you can handle the home buying process in Colorado all alone without making common mortgage mistakes, you may want to think again.
 The median sale prices keep rising, and buyers are having to find new and creative ways to be competitive.
 Thus, it is highly recommended that you work with a loan officer who can assist you with navigating the market conditions and trends.

 In general, a mortgage loan officer is your main point of contact.
 They gather basic information about you, your income, any co-applicants, and the size and type of loan you need—typically over the phone.
 Alternatively, if you’ve applied online, they’ll pick up where the online application process ends.